 In between these two elements sits the letter י (yod), which here probably functions as a possessive.

 The name Gamaliel reflects God's habit of investing in people with the expectation of return.
-For a meaning of the name Gamaliel, both BDB Theological Dictionary and Spiros Zodhiates (The Complete Wordstudy Dictionary) read Reward Of God, NOBSE Study Bible Name List proposes God Has Rewarded and Jones' Dictionary of Old Testament Proper Names has Recompense Of God.
+For a meaning of the name Gamaliel, both BDB Theological Dictionary and Spiros Zodhiates (The Complete Wordstudy Dictionary) read a rather weak Reward Of God, NOBSE Study Bible Name List proposes the similar God Has Rewarded and Jones' Dictionary of Old Testament Proper Names has Recompense Of God.

 But note that the name Gamaliel also means Camel Of God, albeit with the same big footnote.